Totleben, Bulgaria: Base

-Social Activities
+Social activities

-In 1960 the first in the Pleven region Social Home for children and teenageres was established to the Primary School "St.St.
+In 1960 the first in the Pleven region Social Home for children and teenagers was established to the Primary School "St.St.
 Cyril and Methodius".

 In 1962 the Primary Logopedic Boarding-School in Totleben village was established.
 This Hall is also to Logopedic school in Totleben village.
 The two boarding houses to it in the building of the local municipal council, and built galleys and pensions.
 In the 1980s, around 500 children with speech problems of the whole country and from poor and large families in the county are placed in three boarding and training in two schools in the village.

 The successor of the Logopedic boarding school is the Home for children deprived of parental care (DDLRG) Mladen Antonov for children 3 to 18 years.
 The Social Home for children deprived of parental care is named after its founder Mladen Antonov (1929–1985), where about 120 children aged from 3 to 18 are being placed by the social legislation from Pleven region.

 On 10 December 2012 the renovated Home for children deprived of parental care "Mladen Antonov" in the village Totleben was opened.
 The Home was renovated under the project funded by the Operational Programme "Rural Development from 2007 to 2013" State Fund "Agriculture", Measure 321 "Basic services for the economy and rural areas."